gvwilson/sensibleadventures/bookster/bookster.md

 "After your little adventure back there, they'll have a hundred eyes on the sky."

-"Get us to the tunnels," Razi said gently.
-"We'll do the rest."
+"*La*, just get us to the tunnels," Razi said gently.
+"We'll do the rest.
+And Thomas---go south.
+Go and see her.
+Maybe there is something she can do."

+"Go and beg a favor from the great Lady Kembe?"
+Thomas spat over the gunwale, his polished court manner peeled away by grief.
+"She'd like that."

+"Go and see her," Razi repeated gently.
+"She helped me, and I did far worse things than you."
+The magician set his jaw but didn't reply.

+They flew in silence after that, climbing steadily.
 The trees that had seemed so wonderful to Erileine on her first flight now loomed like haunting spirits, their moon-cast shadows spilling down the mountain in an ominous tangle.
-When Razi pointed and said, "There, that one," all Erileine saw was the cliff, but then the darker patch directly ahead resolved into a shape too regular to be natural.
+When Razi pointed and said, "There, that one," all Erileine saw at first was the cliff, but then a darker patch ahead resolved into a shape too regular to be natural.

 Gaeston crouched in the bow as Thomas edged the *Presumption* closer.
 "A little more, a little more… Right."
 He stepped onto the gunwale and